 - During the typing of the sequence to be recorded, press the PAUSE key (or ALT-PAUSE on a 102/103 keyboard).
-A "^" symbol will appear next to the "R" in the bottom left corner of the screen.
+A "^" symbol will appear next to the "R" at the bottom of the screen.
 This shows that the pause is in effect. - 2.
 Type keystrokes that are not to be recorded, then press PAUSE (or ALT-PAUSE) to end the pause function and add it to the recorded sequence. - 3.
 Continue typing the sequence.